knowMe228/pwncat-vl/README.md

 ## Naming Changes

-Due to the naming conflict with [Cytopia's pwncat](https://pwncat.org/), I have decided to rename the package to `pwncat-cs`.
-This includes renaming the entrypoint so that there are no direct conflicts with Cytopia's project.
-If you are updating from `v0.4.*`, the command name will now have changed, and the `pcat` and `pc` varianst have been removed.
-See the most recent release notes for more details.

-The added benefit of this move is that the project is now pushed to PyPI for easier installation/updating in the future.
+Due to naming conflicts with [Cytopia's pwncat](https://pwncat.org/), the original project was renamed `pwncat-cs`.
+This fork continues under the name **`pwncat-vl`**, and uses the same `pwncat-cs` entrypoint for now,
+but a future update might adjust that for clarity and independence.

 ## Windows Support